zevanty/hw-hapmap/README.md

 * Uses up a lot of memory to store the hashtable, meaning it probably won't be ideal for very large reference sequences

 ## Lucene Indexing
 This is similar to the hashtable indexing, except I index onto a file instead of in memory.
 This is achieved with Lucene, a tool written in Java that handles indexes and searching.
 You will need to download the tool (Java library) before you can use it.
 For more information on Lucene, see: https://lucene.apache.org/core/.
+For convenience, I've included the library in the `lib` folder.

 **Pros**
 * Ideally, can perform searches faster after index is built